mariesajan/Project8_FindADocDircetory/README.md

 ## FindADoc

+An example project done as part of learning **node.js and cassandra**

 A web application to find the details of doctors across different departments.

 You can filter the doctors based on the **Locations** or **Departments**.